By US Windsurfing

 - Nov 10-12: Miami Slalom Open (Miami, FL)

-A big thank you to all local organizers for making it possible for us to have a national tour: Olivier Jallais and his team, Dave Kashy and the WET team, the IWT and Dave Mertens, the Gorge Windsurfing Association, the Maui Race Series and Hi-Tech, the Berkeley Yacht Club and Tillo International!
+A big thank you to all local organizers for making it possible for us to have a national tour: Olivier Jallais and his team, the IWT and Dave Mertens, the OBX team and the East Coast Windsurfing Association, Dave Kashy and the WET team, the Columbia Gorge Windsurfing Association, the Maui Race Series and Hi-Tech, the Berkeley Yacht Club and Tillo International!
 Without their enthusiasm, and the dedication of dozens of volunteers at each venue, none of this would be possible.

 It’s time to make your 2017 resolutions!
 Make plans to attend one or more of the exciting slalom events on Tour next year and get ranked on the national leaderboard alongside your heroes!